MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/feeds.md

 **Azure DevOps Services | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 | TFS 2017**

-In Azure Artifacts, packages are stored in *feeds*.
-Feeds are an organizational construct that allow you to group packages and control who has access to them with [permissions](../feeds/feed-permissions.md).
+Artifacts Feeds are organizational constructs that allow you to store, manage and group your packages and control who to share it with using [feeds permissions](../feeds/feed-permissions.md).

-Feeds are not package type dependent.
-You can store every package type (npm, NuGet, Maven, Python, and Universal) in a single feed.
+Feeds are not package-type dependent.
+You can store all the following package types in a single feed: npm, NuGet, Maven, Python, and Universal packages.

 ::: moniker range=">= azure-devops-2019"